What is Development?

 Values Development

 A third model of interest to us is called Spiral Dynamics, and this describes how our value systems evolve, how what is important to us changes as we grow.
 The original research conducted by Clare Graves was refined and extended by his collaborator Don Beck.
 This model has been widely used and discussed.
 A full description is available in Spiral Dynamics by Don Beck and Christopher Cowan.
-Excellent articles are available on the web, particularly in the Spiral Dynamics section on the What is Enlightenment? magazine website.
+For an excellent article by Don Beck and Jessica Roemischer, explaining the model, click here.
+Much more is available on the web, particularly in the Spiral Dynamics section on the What is Enlightenment? magazine website.

 Developmental Coaching